luc-vdp/pydex/README.md

 The intention of this project is to make data exploration easy.
 The GUI is written using Tkinter, the standard GUI toolkit for python.
 It allows to explore pandas data frames.

-Pandas is an open source Python library providing high-performance data structures and data analysis tools.
+Pandas is an open source Python library providing data structures and data analysis tools.

 It uses the graphical possibilities of Matplotlib and Seaborn.